Reducing the Cost of Dropout in Flash-Attention by Hiding RNG with GEMM: Conclusion

 \section{Conclusion}

 This paper proposed a strategic overlapping of RNG with GEMM layers to improve end-to-end LLM training efficiency.
 By decoupling RNG from the Dropout process and running it in parallel with the computationally intense GEMM operations, we effectively reduce the latency impact typically associated with RNG if fused with the Attention layer.
-Our approach optimizes the use of hardware resources by exploiting the distinct hardware demands of RNG and GEMM, and achieves a notable improvement in end-to-end training performance, with speedups ranging from 1.06x to 1.23x within a Transformer Block across various LLM architectures.
+Our approach optimizes the use of hardware resources by exploiting the distinct hardware demands of RNG and GEMM, and achieves a notable improvement in end-to-end training performance, with 1.22x speedup within a Transformer Block for Llama3 and similar improvements across various LLM architectures.

-We also develop a fine-grained theoretical performance model, validated with silicon results, to provide deeper insights into overlapping different kernels in the LLM network and highlight potential areas for further improvements.
+We develop a fine-grained analytical performance model, validated with silicon results, to provide deeper insights into overlapping different kernels in the LLM network and highlight potential areas for further improvements.
 The principles established here can extend to optimizing other network layers, offering a generalized strategy to analyze the implications and enhance the performance of future LLM systems.
 As LLMs continue to scale and the demand for computational efficiency grows, the theoretical model can serve as a valuable framework for evaluating future overlapping strategies maximize resource utilization and minimize training time.